Beverley J Weston, MA.

 I am an Accredited member of The National Counselling Society (NCS); a Registered member of the British Association for Counselling and Psychotherapy (BACP); and a Directory member of the Black African Asian Therapy Network (BAATN).

-I gained a lot of knowledge and experience volunteering for Mind in Croydon and One In Four along the way, and through additional Continuing Professional Development (CPD) training, my Private Practice has evolved from specialising in sexual trauma and domestic abuse to now developing a more racial and ethnically sensitive approach to trauma informed practice.
+I gained a lot of knowledge and experience volunteering for Mind in Croydon and One In Four along the way, and through additional Continuing Professional Development (CPD) training, my Private Practice has evolved from specialising in sexual trauma and domestic abuse to now developing a more racial and ethnically sensitive approach to a trauma informed practice.

 My culture-centric approach has proved popular and I feel inclined to develop a platform that can support others to practice in a similar way, to meet the needs of a wider community.